BOOKS

 Books you should read for Latine/Hispanic Heritage Month

-From Sep.
+From Sept.
 15 to Oct.
 15, Latine/Hispanic heritage gets its time to shine.
 This month is a time for celebration and reflection for many Latin American countries that received their independence from colonial rule, as well as just honoring the diversity and unique experiences of the culture.
-From whimsical metaphors and magical realism to touching historical fiction, we've rounded up some books to add to your TBR list that celebrate Latine/ Hispanic narratives.

 Summer of the Mariposas

 Shoutout to our fantasy lovers!
 This book is the perf mix of ghosts, warlocks and the power of sisterhood.
-In Summer of the Mariposas, Guadalupe McCall puts a twist on the typical hero's journey trope in a Mexican-American re-telling of the classic epic the Odyssey
+In Summer of the Mariposas, Guadalupe McCall puts a twist on the typical hero's journey trope in a Mexican-American re-telling of the classic epic the Odyssey.

 The main character, Odilla, and her four sisters are tasked to return the body of a man they find in the Río Grande.
 As they embark on their journey, they meet characters from traditional Latin American legends like La Llorana and Chupacabras.
 McCall explores Latin American folkore and delivers an action-packed, coming-of-age story!